ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * "identifier" the identifier submitted by the client
 * "status" MUST be "pending" unless the server has out-of-band information about the client's authorization status
-* "challenges" and "combinations" as selected by the server's policy for this identifier
+* "challenges" as selected by the server's policy for this identifier

 The server allocates a new URL for this authorization, and returns a 201 (Created) response, with the authorization URL in the Location header field, and